Fall 2022 FAQ

 A: Student Housing Services is located in the south facing tower of Frear Hall, 2569 Dole Street.

 Fax: (808) 956-5995

 Q: What procedures do I have to follow to cancel my Housing Contract?

 A: The Student Housing Services office must be notified in writing.
-Your notification must include your university student ID number, provide the effective date of your contract termination, and state the reason that you are terminating your contract.
-If you have already moved in, you must also notify your hall staff and schedule a formal check-out date and time.
+Your notification (email accepted), must include your university student ID number, provide the effective date of your contract termination, and state the reason that you are terminating your contract.
+If you have already moved in, a google form will be sent to you with instructions on how to complete the form.
+You must also notify your hall staff and schedule a formal check-out date and time.
 Contract cancellation penalties will apply.